eslint/eslint/docs/command-line-interface/config-files.md

 ## Format

-ESLint configuration files are simply JSON files that follow a particular format.
+ESLint configuration files are simply JSON or YAML files that follow a particular format.
 These are the top-level properties of a configuration file:

 * `env` - specifies environment information
 * `rules` - specifies which rules are enabled

-Here's a simple example:
+Here's a simple JSON example:

 ```json
 {